NullGuy-dev/CulerSW/README.md

-# CulerSW - command line for black hacker/white hacker
+# Culer - command line for test some thing